mannan-python-developer/Laptop-Price-Prediction-Model-Deployment/README.md

 - **Model Refinement**: Continuously refining the machine learning model to improve prediction accuracy.

 ### Training Repository:
-The machine learning model used in this project was trained. [this repository](https://github.com/mannan-python-developer/Laptop-Price-Prediction).
+The machine learning model used in this project was trained [click here](https://github.com/mannan-python-developer/Laptop-Price-Prediction) to check.